wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/tracking.md

 # Tracking

 /// warning | Note
 Tracking is implemented for worms that are native to a liquid environment.
 So far, the tracking pipeline has only been tested with schistosome miracidia.
-It is unlikely to perform well for worms that only trash and do not demonstrate translatioal movement in liquid culture.
+It is unlikely to perform well for worms that only thrash and do not demonstrate translational movement in liquid culture.
 For situations such as this, we recommend the [optical flow motility pipeline](motility.md).
-//
+///

+## Configuration of the GUI

+Tracking of worms is implemented with [Trackpy](https://soft-matter.github.io/trackpy/v0.6.4/) and is split into two steps: object identification and object linking.
+Some information below is copied from the Trackpy documentation.

+Two parameters can be set for object identification (used to configure [`trackpy.locate`](https://soft-matter.github.io/trackpy/v0.6.4/generated/trackpy.locate.html#trackpy.locate)):

+1. `diameter` (Default = 35): The diameter in pixels of the objects of interest.
+2. `minmass` (Default = 1200): The minimum integrated brightness of objects of interest.
+Lower values will maintain dimmer objects.
+Set to 0 to disable all object filtering (may cause problems in the object linking step).
+3. `noise_size` (Default = 2): The standard deviation to be used for the Gaussian kernel used to add blur and denoise the image prior to object identification.

+Two parameters can be set for object identification (used to configure [`trackpy.link`](https://soft-matter.github.io/trackpy/v0.6.4/generated/trackpy.link.html#trackpy.link)):

+1. `search_range` (Default = 45): The maximum distance features can move between frames.
+This is related to the maximum speed of the worm (use larger values for faster animals).
+2. `memory` (Default = 25): The maximum number of frames during which a feature can vanish, then reappear nearby, and be considered the same particle.
+3. `adaptive_stop` (Default = 30): If an object cannot be linked between two frames by searching within `search_range` becasue there are two many objects within that range, the algorithm will reduce `search_range` and search again.
+When `search_range` becomes less than or equal to `adaptive_stop`, the search will stop and an error will be raised.

 ## Expected input